 - Follow the 20-20-20 rule: Take a 20-second break every 20 minutes, looking at something 20 feet away to reduce eye strain.

 - Adjust screen settings: Ensure proper screen brightness, contrast, and font size to minimize eye strain.

 - Stay hydrated: Drink plenty of water to keep your eyes lubricated.

 - Regular eye exams: Schedule regular eye examinations to monitor and address any changes in your vision.

 We are committed to enhancing your visual comfort in the digital age.
 Specialized office lenses are designed to provide clear vision and alleviate the challenges associated with extended computer use.
 Invest in your eye health and experience the difference of customized eyewear tailored to your unique needs.
 Schedule an appointment today to embark on a journey toward clearer and more comfortable vision.

 Have you been paying for vision insurance or into a flexible spending account all year?
 Are you familiar with the details of your insurance plan?
 Many benefits expire at the end of the year- let us help you find out more details about yours!

 Calendar year vision benefits

 Many plans are on a calendar year cycle.
 This means they renew on January 1st no matter when you used them last.
-A common plan in our area that has this benefit is the Uniform/Regence plan.
+A common plan in our area that has this benefit is the Regence plan.
 This plan is an option for employees at Western Washington University.
-Patients can use this benefit to their advantage by using the hardware allowance for glasses in December of 2019 and contacts or a second pair of glasses in January 2020.
-That means the hardware would not be available again until January 2022, but it’s a fun way to maximize your benefits if they are still available.
+This two year benefit now renews every even calendar year.
+If you haven’t used your benefit dollars in 2022 or 2023 – it’s a missed opportunity!

 Flexible Spending Accounts